-The essential design of the Honors Program is to offer outstanding University students the opportunity to explore, in an atmosphere of inquiry (participating students receive CR/NCR), a topic or topics whose general breadth will encourage a multi-faceted approach The Honors Program introduces students to a plurality of voices and insights; faculty members and guests visit the seminars and interact with students during the course of the year's exploration of an intellectual topic.
+The essential design of the Honors Program is to offer outstanding University students the opportunity to explore, in an atmosphere of inquiry (participating students receive CR/NCR), a topic or topics whose general breadth will encourage a multi-faceted approach.
+A single faculty member mentors the Stephen J. Laut, S.J., Honors College (LHC) and another faculty member, selected by the rising senior Honors students, mentors the Ignatian Honors Seminar (IHS).
+Both initiatives are about a plurality of voices and insights; faculty members and guests visit the seminars and interact with students during the course of the year's exploration of an intellectual topic.
 Seminar students also explore the world beyond the classroom via field trips and service engagement.
+The IHS scholars assume significant responsibility for Honors Seminar curricula, including the design of a service-learning unit they administer to the LHC and, for seniors, the presentation of a capstone scholarly project at the University's Annual Undergraduate Research Symposium (in addition to their individual major disciplinary requirements).